cjoakim/azure-adventureworks-to-cosmos/README.md

     > tmp/sqldb_db_create.json
 ```

+### Implementation Notes

+- The implementation programming language is Python 3.
-Note: The scripts in this repo are currently implemented for linux and macOS.
+- The scripts in this repo are currently implemented in bash for linux and macOS.
-Windows PowerShell scripts will be added in the future.
+- Windows PowerShell scripts will be added in the future.

 ### Structure of this GitHub Repository